GalvanizeOpenSource/Learn-To-Code-JQuery-DOM/README.md

 </html>
 ```

 Save your HTML file and refresh your browser.
 It should now appear.
 How do we make this button interact with the jQuery?

-1. 1.
-Capture `button` in the jQuery's selector:
+**Choose your selector**Capture `button` in the jQuery's selector:
 ```javascript
      $( button )
 ```
-2. Cite the jQuery method we want to use.
+**Declare the method!**Cite the jQuery method we want to use.
 In this case, we're using `.click` so that something happens when you click the button:
 ```javascript
      $( button ).click()
 ```
-3. We are going to create a JavaScript function within the `.click` method to do a specific function for this `event`.
+**Define the method!**We are going to create a JavaScript function within the `.click` method to do a specific function for this `event`.
 For simplicity, let's create another alert.
 ```javascript
      $( button ).click(function({
           window.alert("Nice clicking, there, friend!");
      });
 ```
-4. Put it all in the `$( document ).ready()`, save your JS file, and refresh the browser.
+**Save and check!**Put it all in the `$( document ).ready()`, save your JS file, and refresh the browser.
 Did it work?
 ```javascript
 $( document ).ready(function() {
      window.alert("The document is ready!");